CedricOL07/p2a/README.md

 # p2a - Parse PCAP for Anomalies

 This project aims at building an easy-to-use tool that will parse a `pcap` file to return any ambiguity found in the TCP packets.
-We are also implementing UDP analysis and working on adding ARP as well.
+We are currently working on implementing UDP and ARP analysis as well.

 __Outline:__
 * [Contributors](#contributors)